 Past recipients of the Lew Klein Excellence in the Media Award include Whoopi Goldberg, Anderson Cooper, Ed Bradley, Robin Roberts and Matt Lauer.

 “In every era, there is a broadcast journalist who represents excellence by which others are measured,” said Dean David Boardman.
 “We are thrilled to have Brian Williams come to Temple to receive this recognition and to spend time with our students, faculty, alumni and friends.”

 The Klein Awards will be held in Temple’s Mitten Hall, starting with a reception in the Owl Cove at 11:15 a.m.
 The awards luncheon, where Williams will serve as guest speaker, will be held in the Great Court at 12:15 p.m.
 The alumni winners will be honored with documentary profiles about their careers.
-Following the luncheon, current SMC students will attend “A Conversation with Brian Williams” in the Temple Performing Arts Center.
+Before the luncheon, current SMC students will attend “A Conversation with Brian Williams” in the Tomlinson Theater.

 Five of the honored alumni, nominated by their peers, will be inducted into the school’s Hall of Fame.
 They are:

 - Tracy Davidson, SMC ’06, a reporter and anchor at NBC 10 in Philadelphia.

 - Gerhart L. (Jerry) Klein, SMC ’70, LAW ’80, executive vice president of the Anne Klein Communications Group.